EIN (Employer Identification Number)

 A LLC (Limited Liability Company) It is an entity governed by the legislation of the US state where it is created (Delaware, New Mexico, Wyoming, etc.).

-The concept of Permanent Establishment (PE) This is what determines whether the Treasury can treat your LLC as a as a Spanish company for tax purposes (and therefore require VAT, IS, etc.).
+The concept of Permanent Establishment (PE) determine if the IRS can treat your LLC as a Spanish company for tax purposes (and therefore require VAT, IS, etc.).

-➡️ Then there is no EP, and therefore the LLC does not pay taxes as an entity in Spain
+So there is no EP, and therefore the LLC does not pay taxes as an entity in Spain.

 Instead, the benefits are attributed to the owner, who pays personal income tax as a natural person under the Income Attribution Regime.